bricoletc/WMS_teaching/docs/_sources/P3/Workflow.rst.txt

 We want to perform read mapping and variant genotyping against a genome graph, a data structure which contains known genetic variation observed in a population or a species.

-We will use `gramtools <https://github.com/iqbal-lab-org/gramtools>`_ to do this, which Brice develops.
+We will use `gramtools <https://github.com/iqbal-lab-org/gramtools>`_ to do this, which I develop.

 The data
 ---------